miklevin/MikeLev.in/_posts/2024-10-04-fasthtml-framework-opinions.md

 matured from their wild west pre-JavaScript ES6 days, they embraced this approach with a fury.

-## Framworks are Cookie-Cutters with Signatures
+## Frameworks are Cookie-Cutters with Signatures

 Ugh!
 Non-JavaScript frameworks that have been around forever, like Python's Django on which Instagram was built, continued to work just fine.
 But even